 Some parents may deny their child’s request for contacts due to concerns about eye health and safety.
 There’s no reason to worry: contact lenses are just as safe for children as they are for anyone else.

-At Bluebird Family Eye Care, we provide children, teens, and patients of all ages with a wide variety of contact lenses.
+At Bluebird Vision + Wellness, we provide children, teens, and patients of all ages with a wide variety of contact lenses.
 If you’re concerned about the safety of contacts for your child, we’ll be happy to explain and explore ways to ensure maximum safety, optimal eye health and comfort.
 To learn more or to schedule a pediatric eye exam for contact lenses, contact us today.

 What Are the Risks of Having My Child Wear Contact Lenses?

 A study published in the January 2021 issue of The Journal of Ophthalmic & Physiological Optics found that kids aren’t at a higher risk of experiencing contact lens complications.

 The study followed nearly 1000 children aged 8-16 over the course of 1.5-3 years to determine how contact lenses affected their eye health.

 The results indicate that age doesn’t have an effect on contact lens safety.
 In fact, the researchers found that the risk of developing infections or other adverse reactions was less than 1% per year of wear — which is comparable to contact lens wearers of other ages.